What is employment discrimination?

 Contact Us for a Consultation

-The Minneapolis employment discrimination attorneys of Halunen Law can answer your important questions and help you understand your legal rights regarding employment discrimination.
+The Minnesota employment discrimination attorneys of Halunen Law can answer your important questions and help you understand your legal rights regarding employment discrimination.
 Call us at 612-605-4098 or toll free at 866-523-8533 for a private consultation with no expense or risk.
 Or fill out our Contact Form and one of our attorneys will respond as soon as possible.